Spacesaver helps design a collections storage area with room to grow.

 The museum was founded in 1962, and twenty years later a large building was constructed to house the museum’s exhibits, staff offices, and collections areas.
 But by 1999, the museum collection storage areas were at capacity.

 Due to the fact that only a small fraction of the museum’s collections is on display at any given time, and because the museum was actively acquiring new objects, the museum needed a variety of storage solutions to house its ever-growing collections.
 “A lot of what we collect doesn’t get shown to the public,” said museum curator Jeff Smith.
 “But it is cataloged; it is preserved; it is findable.”

 One area that the museum staff wanted to improve early on was the library.
 The area is not open to the public, but staff still wanted to provide a place to study and safely store reference materials.
 By placing these materials on shelving mounted on a Spacesaver high-density shelving system, museum staff were able to eliminate space that had been wasted in empty aisles.

-“We now have storage that should stand us in good stead for the next 50 years at least,” Smith said.
+“We now have storage that should stand us in good stead for the next 50 years at least.